-- suspended automatically under Regulation 31-103 - suspended by the regulator under certain circumstances, or - surrendered by the individual
+- suspended automatically under Regulation 31-103 - suspended by the regulator under certain circumstances, or - surrendered by the individual reinstated or revoked under securities legislation.
+This applies whether the individual or the firm ends the relationship.

 6.1.
 If individual ceases to have authority to act for firm